Notes on the Geography of Cambodia (Angkor): Roluos Group

 The lotus spire, in the Angkor Wat style of a later century.

 Up close, the seam between older and newer is clear.

 Bakong's pyramid is ringed with eight brick towers, comparable to those at Preah Ko.
 In front of this one, on the west, sits Nandi, Shiva's "sacred bull."

 The last of the three monuments: Lolei, dedicated in 893 by Yasovarman I. It was he who moved the capital to Bahkeng, immediately west of the site of Angkor Wat.
-That's likely why the six planned towers were never built.
-Instead, four were built.
+Only four of six planned towers were built.
 They stood--another precedent--in an island in Angkor's first baray, now dry.
 Uniquely, they were separated by water channels fed from a central pedestal with a Shiva lingam.

-Two of the four towers are in ruin, revealing their hollow structure.
+Two of the four towers are in ruins and reveal the hollow structure.